After completing this tutorial, you will be able to:

 You may want to play around with the classes further.
 Or you may have a scientific reason to select particular classes.
-Regardless, let’s use the classes above to reclassify our
+Regardless, let’s use the classes above to reclassify your

-To reclassify our raster, first we need to create a reclassification matrix.
+To reclassify your raster, first you need to create a reclassification matrix.
 This matrix MAPS a range of values to a new defined value.
-Let’s create a classified canopy height model where we designate short, medium and tall trees.
+Let’s create a classified canopy height model where you designate short, medium and tall trees.

 The newly defined values will be as follows: